The Quote Garden ™

 One's friends are that part of the human race with which one can be human. ~George Santayana

-Real friends are those who, when you've made a fool of yourself, don't feel that you've done a permanent job. ~Erwin T. Randall, quoted in The Reader's Digest, 1955
+Real friends are those who, when you've made a fool of yourself, don't feel that you've done a permanent job. ~Erwin T. Randall, as quoted by The Reader's Digest, 1955

 I ask of life only that which makes it worth living: the love of friends. ~Justin Regier, @Justin_Regier, January 2012 entry to The Quote Garden create your own quote contest on Twitter, @quotegarden